Infrastructure management: from chaos to Cloudformation CDK to confusion

 Making the Decision: CDK vs. Terraform

-Before committing to a potential shift from CDK to Terraform, our team will need to carefully evaluate several key factors.
-Understanding the learning curve associated with Terraform is key.
-Onboarding developers new to Terraform will require investment in training and familiarization with its syntax and concepts.
-We must also determine whether a gradual rollout, starting with new projects and migrating existing stacks incrementally, is feasible.
-This approach would allow for a controlled transition with minimal disruption.
+Before committing to a potential shift from CDK to Terraform, our team will evaluate several key factors.
+Figuring out what Terraform’s learning curve is like, is important.
+Onboarding developers new to Terraform will require training and familiarization.
+We’re also figuring out how to do a gradual rollout with Terraform.
+The idea is to start new projects on Terraform, and migrate existing stacks incrementally.
+It will let us do a controlled transition with minimal disruptions.

-Ultimately, the decision to move from CDK also requires weighing the potential trade-offs.
-While Terraform offers state management, seamless import of existing resources, and a broader community, there’s a learning curve associated with adoption and the potential loss of integration with the broader AWS ecosystem that CDK enjoys.
+The decision to move from CDK needs weighing the potential trade-offs.
+Terraform offers state management, seamless import of existing resources, and a broader community.
+But there’s a learning curve associated with new adoption.
+Then there’s the potential loss of integration with the broader AWS ecosystem that CDK has.

-We have not committed to our move away from the CDK world, but the murmurs of dissent are rising without our ragtag group of infrastructure engineers, and it might just reach a crescendo, and we will eventually migrate.
+We have not committed to our move away from the CDK world.
+When the murmurs of dissent reach a crescendo in our ragtag infrastructure squad, we might eventually migrate.

 Lessons Learned: Beyond the Toolset

-Beyond the specifics of CDK and Terraform, this experience has reminded us the importance of exercising caution when relying solely on vendor-specific tools for critical infrastructure management.
-While free tools from large vendors can be tempting, the lack of robust financial commitment and service-level agreements (SLAs) introduces a degree of uncertainty regarding their long-term support and viability.
-There is quite a bit of value in prioritizing technological merit and established community support over convenience factors when choosing tools for managing essential infrastructure.
+This has reminded us that we need to be careful about choosing a vendor-specific tool for critical infrastructure management.
+Free tools from large vendors are tempting, but the lack of service-level agreements (SLAs) creates uncertainty around long-term support and viability.
+There is value in prioritizing technical merit and established community support over convenience when choosing software libraries.

 Royalty-free stock image above from Pexels.